-- 1. Be at least 18 years of age. - 2.
-Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 3.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 3. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63. - 4.
 Have a valid driver's license if the operation of a vehicle is necessary to provide Transportation services.

-OHCDS, VF/EA FMS or AWC FMS for public transportation.
+Application for 1915(c) HCBS Waiver: Draft PA.002.05.00 - Jul 01, 2022 Page 250 of 403 OHCDS, VF/EA FMS or AWC FMS for public transportation.
 OHCDS for transportation mile.
 ODP or its Designee for all types of transportation rendered by agency providers that enroll directly with the Department.

-At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+Frequency of Verification: At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Appendix C: Participant Services C-1/C-3: Service Specification State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
 Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title: Vehicle Accessibility Adaptations

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

-Category 2: Sub-Category 2:
+Service Title: Vehicle Accessibility Adaptations HCBS Taxonomy: Category 1: Sub-Category 1: 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+Category 3: Sub-Category 3: Category 4: Sub-Category 4: